 Carson Wentz trade to the Indianapolis Colts

 This one has been picking up steam for some time now.
-Despite the Colts boasting a robust 11-5 record and earning a playoff appearance under Philip Rivers, there’s some talk that the 39-year-old quarterback could ultimately retire.
+Despite the Colts boasting a robust 11-5 record and earning a playoff appearance under Philip Rivers, the quarterback opted to retire at the age of 39.

-With both Rivers and Jacoby Brissett coming off the books as free agents in March, these Colts could afford to take on Wentz’s bloated contract.
+With both Rivers and Jacoby Brissett coming off the books in March, these Colts could afford to take on Wentz’s bloated contract.
 That’s certainly an important note here.

 Carson Wentz trade to the San Francisco 49ers

 At this point, it’s not yet known whether Jimmy Garoppolo will return to the 49ers next season.
 Despite leading them to a Super Bowl appearance this past February, the highly embattled signal caller has failed to turn into the top-notch quarterback San Francisco envisioned him being when acquiring the former second-round pick from New England back in 2017.

 Having played in a mere six games this season, the 49ers can get out from under Garoppolo’s contract while saving nearly $24 million against the cap this coming March.
 Could a Carson Wentz for Garoppolo trade be in the cards here?
 Linked to Stafford ahead of his trade to the Rams and reportedly in on Deshaun Watson, Wentz could make sense for San Francisco.